Albert William Van Buren

 Albert William Van Buren (February 17, 1878 Milford, Connecticut - February 4, 1968) was an American classicist, professor, and librarian.
 He had expertise in Roman epigraphy, numismatics, and bibliography.
 He was awarded a prize in Classical Studies and Archaeology by the American Academy in Rome in 1906.
 Van Buren earned a B.A. in 1900 and a PhD in 1915 from Yale University.

 Early life and career

-Albert William Van Buren was born in Milford, Connecticut and was an American classicist, professor, and librarian.
+Albert William Van Buren was born in Milford, Connecticut, and was an American classicist, professor, and librarian.

 Van Buren was an instructor at Yale University between 1906 and 1908.
-Then, became a librarian at the American School of Classical Studies in Rome from 1908 to 1926.
-He also worked as lecturer, for the same institution between 1908 and 1911.
+He served as a librarian at the American School of Classical Studies in Rome from 1908 to 1926.
+He also worked as a lecturer, for the same institution between 1908 and 1911.

-He married the British Classical and Near-eastern archaeologist.
-Elizabeth Douglas on 19 August 1914.
+He married the British Classical and Near-eastern archaeologist Elizabeth Douglas on 19 August 1914.

 He subsequently became an Associate Professor of Archaeology (1911–23), Professor (1923–46), and eventually as Editor in Chief and Curator of the American Academy in Rome collections (1926–46).
 He was awarded a gold medal by the American Academy in Rome in 1962.

 He had expertise in Roman epigraphy, numismatics, and bibliography.
 He was awarded a prize in Classical Studies and Archaeology by the American Academy in Rome in 1906.